arcsine0/feedback-organizer/README.md

 ```js
 npm install dotenv
 ```
+This installs all the dependencies + dotenv which we need to apply our environment variables to the app.

 Considering that, for testing purposes, we're going to use my Firebase Firestore config for the app, we need to add a environment config file.
 Create a file named `.env` then enter the following: